eleanorfrajka/ifmeo/content/technology/gliders.md

 weight: 510

 # Optional header image (relative to `assets/media/` folder).
-header:
+banner:
-  caption: ""
+  caption: "Frajka-Williams"
-  image: ""
+  image: projects/banner/banner5.jpeg

 toc: true
 ---

-Marine gliders, a type of autonomous underwater vehicle, are a measurement platform which carries oceanographic sensors to remote regions of the worlds’ oceans.
+Ocean gliders, a type of autonomous underwater vehicle, are a measurement platform which carries oceanographic sensors to remote regions of the worlds’ oceans.
 They are characterised by long-endurance (up to 1 year) and can be remotely piloted from shore.
 The measurements they make depend on the sensor payload, and may include ocean temperature, salinity, dissolved oxygen concentration, bio-optical measurements, turbulence, current speed and direction, and more.
 Gliders have been in operation since the early 2000s, commercially-available some years later, and are now relatively prolific (with 10s of groups across the world using them for oceanographic research).

-In the EO group, we use marine gliders to make measurements of oceanographic properties and estimates of turbulent dissipation.
+In the EO group, we use ocean gliders to make measurements of oceanographic properties and estimates of turbulent dissipation.
 Some examples of scientific and methodological advances using glider-based oceanographic data are given below.

 ### Estimating vertical seawater velocity (w)
 {{< cite page="/publication/frajka-williams-etal-2011" view="4" >}}

 ### Estimating turbulent dissipation from glider w